ducanhnguyen/cft4cpp-core/README.md

 - Install IDE Dev-cpp (https://sourceforge.net/projects/orwelldevcpp/).
 We use the compiler of Dev-Cpp.

 ## Run the experiment
 # Step 1.
-Configure
-- Go to /local/setting.properties
+Configure: Go to /local/setting.properties

 (i) Configure the compiler of Dev-cpp
 + GNU_GCC_PATH: the absolute path of gcc.exe
 + GNU_GPlusPlus_PATH: the absolute path of g++.exe
 + GNU_GENERAL: the absolute path of folder *bin*